 Langdon College provides an exciting and flexible programme of study for students with learning difficulties, disabilities, social anxiety or autistic spectrum disorders, who are aged between 16–24 years and who have an Education, Health and Care Plan (EHCP).

-As a Jewish College we ensure our students experience a supportive and nurturing environment.
 Our specialist team of professional teachers and support staff offer tailored education packages and programmes to meet individual needs and abilities.
 With a wide range of support, our students learn and gain crucial independence and life skills, while improving their confidence and making new friends.

 Curriculum